- Column 1

 - Area Attractions

 Michigan State University is the premier destination to host your event!
 Whether it is a meeting for 20 or a conference for 10,000, experience all that a Big Ten University has to offer!
-Enjoy state of the art athletic/work out venues, award winning dining services, cutting edge technology.
+Enjoy state of the art athletic/work out venues, award winning dining services, and cutting edge technology.
 Experience Michigan State University by biking on the banks of the Red Cedar River or cheering with "Sparty".
 Whether you want your group to get a taste of college life or spend a day exploring our gardens and park-like campus, come to Michigan State and have an outstanding Spartan experience!

 Nearby Cities & Number of Miles: